Udhay707/GDP-Model-Recommender/README.md

 Features

-Model Recommendation: Suggests AI models based on user requirements.
+**Model Recommendation**: Suggests AI models based on user requirements.

-Deployment Assistance: Automates the deployment of recommended models.
+**Deployment Assistance**: Automates the deployment of recommended models.

-User-Friendly API: Simple and intuitive RESTful API for interacting with the system.
+**User-Friendly API**: Simple and intuitive RESTful API for interacting with the system.

-Scalable Design: Built to handle a variety of user requirements and scale as needed.
+**Scalable Design**: Built to handle a variety of user requirements and scale as needed.

-Error Handling and Logging: Ensures robust operation and easy debugging.
+**Error Handling and Logging**: Ensures robust operation and easy debugging.

-Installation
+#Installation

 To set up the project locally: